 However, highly inflected locales may require additional post-editing to ensure the grammatical correctness of all inserted glossary terms.

 *Your custom MT engines may already provide a glossary in its training data.
-Glossary term insertion and a custom MT glossary may conflict and lead to unexpected results.
+Glossary Term Insertion and a custom MT glossary may conflict and lead to unexpected results.
 To ensure desired results, we advise testing translations with Glossary Term Insertion in a custom MT engine before proceeding.

 Where does Glossary Term Insertion work?